kerimoyle/cellml-specification/reference/inform/informB15_connection5.rst

   .. container:: infospec

-    The point of creating a :code:`connection` item is in order to connect :code:`variables` between eligible components.
+    The point of creating a :code:`connection` item is in order to connect :code:`variables` between eligible :code:`components`.
 There is no reason to have an empty :code:`connection` - just delete it.

     .. code-block:: xml